Namraj14/Agentforce-Complete-Guide/01-Agentforce-Fundamental/11-Atlas-reasoning-engine.md

 Unlike a **Large Language Model (LLM)**, which is responsible for understanding and generating natural language, Atlas is responsible for **planning and coordinating the execution of business tasks**.

 In simple terms:

 > **The LLM provides intelligence, while Atlas provides orchestration.**

 ---
+Note:***Orchestration: Deciding what needs to happen, in what order, which tool/action should be used, and how the results should be combined to complete a task***

 # Why was Atlas Reasoning Engine Introduced?